 Fall 2014 Fee Remission Program Information For Graduate Students

 Check your current CARS account status on the Bear Facts Web site.

 Fee remissions are a benefit to offset either a portion or all of your assessed fees.
 The amount of the fee remission you may be eligible for depends on the type of appointment you will hold this semester.
 Students on Filing Fee status are not eligible for fee remissions.

 To qualify for a fee remission you must meet ALL of the following criteria:

-- Be registered by established university deadlines, but no later than by the end of the third week of classes (February 7, for spring 2014).
+- Be registered by established university deadlines, but no later than by the end of the third week of classes (September 12, for fall 2014).
 To be considered registered, you must

 - be enrolled in at least one class (separate from minimum 12 unit requirement to hold an appointment);